superchordate/aware-chicago/readme.md

 The publishing process is really interesting, so I share it here even though I don't expect many people to follow it.
 Hopefully it'll help you publish your own serverless app!

-* Run `npm build` to compile the app into the build/static folder.
+* Run `npm run build` to compile the app into the build/static folder.
 * Upload your app files to a Google Cloud Storage bucket (this can also be done at AWS but I prefer GCP).
 * Follow [this guide](https://cloud.google.com/storage/docs/hosting-static-website) to set up your bucket as a website.
 * Create a [cloud function](https://cloud.google.com/functions/?hl=en), set your API key from https://data.cityofchicago.org/ as a runtime environment variable called `api_key`, and paste in the code from `cloud-functions/get-crime.js`.